 I don't, you know, it's amazing that Joe Biden thinks he can go through this election cycle in his basement bunker hiding.

-He is frail, he is weak, he is struggling cognitively.
+He is struggling cognitively.

-No one, nobody the mob can hide it all they want.
+No one, nobody, the mob can hide it all they want.

-You know, the world is is a mean, you know, I think back to the Rocky movie when he talks to his son.
+You know, the world is a mean, you know, I think back to the Rocky movie when he talks to his son.

 But it's not a matter of how hard you get hit.